 As the weather closes in, the team are presented with a series of unexplained incidents, apparently linked to the discovery of thirteen magic flowers representing the souls of dead children who had attended the island school where the body was discovered.
 But how and in what circumstance did they die?
 And why are their long forgotten deaths significant to the current investigation?

-Start reading None but the Dead
+start reading none but the dead

-Journey through the darkest days of humanity to the heart of the US secret service
+Journey through the darkest days of humanity to the heart of the US Secret Service

-Auschwitz, 1944.
 Alfred Mendl's days are numbered.
-But he has little left to live for – his family were torn away from him, his life's work burned in front of his eyes – until a glimmer of hope arises as he watches a game of chess.
+But he has little left to live for - his family were torn away from him, his life's work burned in front of his eyes - until a glimmer of hope arises as he watches a game of chess.
 To the guards Mendl is just another prisoner, but in fact he holds knowledge that only two people in the world possess.
 The other is working hard for the Nazi war machine.

 Four thousand miles away, in Washington DC, intelligence lieutenant Nathan Blum decodes messages from occupied Poland.
 After the Nazis murdered his family, Nathan escaped the Krakow ghetto and is determined to support his new country - and the US government knows exactly how he can.
 They want to send Nathan on a mission to rescue one man from a place no one can break in to - or out of.

-A gripping standalone thriller from million copy bestseller Kerry Wilkinson.
+A gripping standalone thriller from million copy bestseller Kerry Wilkinson

-Craig Macklin was a teenager when his headteacher told him he was heading to either prison or the grave.
+Craig Macklin was a teenager when his headteacher told him he was heading either to prison or the grave.
 Instead, Craig left the north of England, saying goodbye to his friends and family to start a new life.

 Manchester has seen a revolution.
 New industries have replaced old and yet, away from the glitter, the tinsel, the hot spiced cider and the enormous inflatable Santa, some things will never change.
-When debt-collectors attack his parents' house, Craig realizes the teenage hell-raiser he left behind might not be so buried after all.
+When debt-collectors call on his parents' house, Craig realizes the teenage hell-raiser he left behind might not be so buried after all.

 A haunting tale of psychological suspense